 As already stated, don’t wait until the end of the day to eat at Gasoline Grill.
 Each location prepares a finite number of burgers each day.
 As we learned the hard way, when they’re gone, they’re really gone.

 Gasoline Grill has multiple Copenhagen locations.
-We ate at the original restaurant located at Landgreven 10, 1300 København, Denmark.
+We visited the original stand located at Landgreven 10, 1300 København, Denmark.

 Noma and the phrase ‘cheap eats’ are rarely used in one sentence… unless that sentence also includes the words Popl and burger.
 Granted, we’re talking about Copenhagen, so cheap is a relative term.